valli96/IEEE_student_contest_2021/notes_PySpice.md

     print("the circuit netlist: \n\n", circuit)

 After the netlist is ready the simulator instance can be created.
-Many values like can temperate can be initialized
+Many values like temperature can be initialized

     simulator = circuit.simulator()